Gaetan-bolder/German-power-market/README.md

 # Quant Strategies in the EU Power & Gas Markets

 Focus: German Power Market (2024) & NWE Gas Market (2023–2024) This repository contains a full suite of market analysis and algorithmic trading strategies for the EU energy landscape.
-The work includes realistic market modeling, forecasting, regime detection, and trading simulations — tailored for interview or production-level use:
+The work includes realistic market modeling, forecasting, regime detection, and trading simulations — tailored for interview use:

 1. 🇩🇪 Germany Grid & Dunkelflaute Analysis
 - Identification of Dunkelflaute periods (low renewable production).